zyn-org/zyn/docs/PROTOCOL.md

 - **Content Validation**: Enforce message schemas, size limits, or content policies
 - **Message Transformation**: Encrypt, compress, or enrich messages before delivery
 - **Business Logic**: Implement game logic, chat moderation, presence systems, or any application-specific features
-- **Integration**: Bridge Entangle with external services, databases, or APIs
+- **Integration**: Bridge Narwhal with external services, databases, or APIs
 - **Analytics**: Track user behavior, message patterns, or system metrics

-The modulator operates independently and can be written in any language, scaled separately, and updated without affecting the core Entangle server.
+The modulator operates independently and can be written in any language, scaled separately, and updated without affecting the core Narwhal server.

 ### Why a custom protocol?

-Entangle implements a custom TCP-based protocol rather than leveraging existing protocols like HTTP or MQTT.
+Narwhal implements a custom TCP-based protocol rather than leveraging existing protocols like HTTP or MQTT.
 This decision was made deliberately to optimize for the specific requirements of real-time pub/sub messaging while maintaining simplicity and flexibility.

 **Key Design Rationale:**